dhananjayx10/Image_Generation_using_Hugging_Face/README.md

 ---

 ## 🤝 Contributing
 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to improve.
+For major changes, please open an issue first to discuss what you’d like to improve.,

 ---